Header image

 Cardiorespiratory Physiotherapist.
 Community North Physiotherapist

-Health New Zealand/Te Whatu Ora Taranaki
+Health New Zealand Taranaki

 The Long COVID Symptom Map: Our Patient’s Voice.
 Guiding patient care to appropriate health practitioners.